M.A. and Ph.D., Cornell University

 A.B., Mount Holyoke College

-Janice Carlisle has published books on Victorian fiction and John Stuart Mill and, most recently, Common Scents: Comparative Encounters in High-Victorian Fiction, as well as editions of Dickens's Great Expectations and a collection of essays on narrative.
-Picturing Reform in Victorian Britain is forthcoming from Cambridge University Press.
-A study of art and politics from the 1830s to the 1860s, it treats the wood engravings of illustrated journalism in their relation to extensions of the franchise.
-She particularly enjoys teaching interdisciplinary approaches to Victorian fiction in general and Dickens in particular.
+Janice Carlisle has published books and essays on Victorian fiction, visual culture, and autobiography, including an analysis of the presentation of character in the writings of John Stuart Mill (Georgia paperback 2010); a study of novels of the 1860s, Common Scents: Comparative Encounters in High-Victorian Fiction, (Oxford 2004); and Picturing Reform in Victorian Britain, a book on art and politics from the 1830s to the 1860s, which treats the wood engravings of illustrated journalism in their relation to both Victorian painting and extensions of the franchise (Cambridge 2012; paperback 2013).

 Undergraduate courses: Victorian Fiction and British Art, Dickens and the Visual Arts, Victorian Crime